 Read the fault codes from the transmission module.
-You can have a mechanic do this or invest in a good Volvo scanner and read the codes yourself.
-Don’t rely on the codes alone but get a second opinion from an experienced mechanic.
+You can have a mechanic do this or invest in a good Volvo scanner, like the YOUCANIC Full System Scanner, and read the codes yourself.
+Don’t rely on the codes alone; get a second opinion from an experienced mechanic.

 Update TCM Software